This week’s lecture was formed by four professionals who all run their businesses in different ways. Let’s start with the STUDIO

 One person will then take the lead and liaise with the client until they are happy with the product…..hopefully within budget!

-An important aspect to the companies growth is the evaluation period they have at the end of each project to discuss what went well and what could have gone better.
+An important aspect of the companies growth is the evaluation period they have at the end of each project to discuss what went well and what could have gone better.